 CRS Responds to Increasing Violence and Displacement in the Sahel

 CRS has launched emergency response in region, providing clean water, food, shelter

 During its decades of microfinance practice, CRS has focused on serving the poorest of the poor, primarily women and vulnerable populations living in remote rural communities for whom the cost of accessing financial...

 Our work is possible thanks to a cornucopia of riches.

 CRS' History in Burkina Faso

 Catholic Relief Services (CRS) was established in Burkina Faso in 1960, following the invitation of the country's bishops.
 As the first and longest-standing international development organization in the country, CRS began its work by providing humanitarian and food aid to Burkina Faso shortly after its independence from France.
 In 1962, CRS expanded its mandate, providing education assistance, especially school feeding.
-Current programs include education, agriculture, health/nutrition, WASH, emergency response, support to Malian refugees, and savings-led microfinance with annual budgets of between $17 and $20 million.
+Current programs include education, agriculture, health/nutrition, WASH, emergency response, support to Malian refugees, and savings-led microfinance with an annual budget of $10 million.